-Table 6: Summary of schema attribute properties for HED Version >= 8.0.0.
+Table 6: Summary of schema attribute properties for HED Version >=

 Property Description boolProperty A schema attribute's value is either true or false.
-Presence indicates true, absence false. elementProperty Indicates this schema attribute can apply to any typeof element (tag term, unit class, etc). isInheritedProperty Indicates that this attribute is inherited by child nodes.
-This property only applies to schema attributes for nodes. nodeProperty Indicates this schema attribute applies to node (tag-term) elements.
-This was added to allow for an attribute to apply to multiple elements. unitClassProperty A schema attribute applies to unit classes. unitModifierProperty A schema attribute applies to unit modifiers. unitProperty A schema attribute applies to units. valueClassProperty A schema attribute applies to value classes.
+Presence indicates true, absence false. unitClassProperty A schema attribute only applies to unit classes. unitModifierProperty A schema attribute only applies to unit modifiers. unitProperty A schema attribute only applies to units. valueClassProperty A schema attribute only applies to value classes.